 Ransomware is a type of malware attack that blocks access to important files or your device until a ransom is paid.
 A ransomware attack is usually conducted through social engineering, such as a phishing attack, that convinces the victim to click on a malicious attachment in an email.
 The malicious attachment then downloads the ransomware on the device and encrypts the victim’s files.

-CrowdStrike has written about a number of very effective security controls and practices that you can put in place in your organization to drastically reduce your risk of a ransomware outbreak.
-Another great source of recommended security controls can be found in SANS CIS Controls version 8.
-These recommendations can dramatically reduce the risk to your operating environment.
+CrowdStrike has written about a number of very effective security controls and practices that you can put in place to drastically reduce your risk of a ransomware infection.

-The following recommendations are supported by what the CrowdStrike Falcon Complete™ team has found to successfully prevent and combat ransomware.
+The following tips are supported by what CrowdStrike has found to successfully prevent and combat ransomware:

 Minimizing the attack surface is critical for every organization — it’s crucial that you gain visibility into every endpoint and workload running in your environment and then keep any vulnerable attack surfaces updated and protected.

 IT hygiene’s primary benefit is to give you complete network transparency.
 This perspective provides a bird’s eye view, as well as the power to drill down and proactively clean out your environment.
 Once you achieve this level of transparency, the understanding of “who, what and where” that IT hygiene provides has tremendous benefits for your organization.

 2. Improve Resiliency of Internet-facing Applications